-Salmon and steelhead have survived the swim to sea for millennia, but dam construction has made that journey more deadly.
+Salmon and steelhead have survived the swim to sea for millennia. but dams have made that journey more deadly.

 As fish migrate to and from the ocean, countless obstacles will kill a percentage of the population.
-While some causes are natural, many, such as high water temperatures in reservoirs and increased predators are caused or exacerbated by the presence of dams.
+While some causes are natural, many, such as high water temperatures in reservoirs and increased predators, are caused or exacerbated by the presence of dams.